 Five of the input ranges in Table IV are not recommended for general use.
-The upper-end of the -2.5V to 17.5V range and 2.5V to 22.5V range exceed the absolute maximum analog input voltage.
+For two of the these, the input voltage exceeds the absolute maximum.
 These ranges can still be used as long as the input voltage remains under the absolute maximum, but this will moderately to significantly reduce the full-scale range of the converter.

-Likewise, three of the input ranges involve the connection at $R2{\rm IN}$ being driven below GND.
-This input has a reverse-biased ESD protection diode connection to ground.
-If $R2{\rm IN}$ is taken below GND - 0.3V, this diode will be forward-biased and will clamp the negative input at -0.4V to -0.7V, depending on the temperature.
-Since the negative full-scale value of these input ranges exceed -0.4V, they are not recommended.
+The other three input ranges involve the connection at $R2{IN}$ being driven below GND - 0.3V.
+This input has a reversebiased ESD protection diode connection to ground.
+If $R2{IN}$ is taken below ground, this diode will be forward-biased and will clamp the negative input at -0.4V to -0.7V, depending on the temperature.
+Here again, these ranges can still be used at the cost of the full-scale range of the converter.